jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/devopsweb/index.md

 To follow this tutorial, you'll need to have signed up for an [IBM id][30].
 You'll also need a [Jazz ID][31], which you'll be prompted to create after you register for your IBM id.
 You should also be sure to [register for Bluemix][32].

-If it's not already present in your Bluemix space, you'll also need to add the *Delivery Pipeline* Add-on to it.
+If it's not already present in your Bluemix space, you'll also need to add the *Delivery Pipeline* Service to it.
 To learn how, [click here][33].

 ---
 ## Start with a sample project